High Point hosts Anderson and Presbyterian

 High Point, North Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Presbyterian faces High Point after Kishyah Anderson scored 23 points in Presbyterian’s 67-58 loss to the Winthrop Eagles.
+BOTTOM LINE: Presbyterian takes on High Point after Kishyah Anderson scored 23 points in Presbyterian’s 67-58 loss to the Winthrop Eagles.

-The Panthers have gone 7-2 at home.
-High Point has a 4-5 record against opponents over .500.
+The Panthers have gone 7-2 in home games.
+High Point ranks ninth in the Big South with 7.1 offensive rebounds per game led by Nevaeh Zavala averaging 1.9.

 The Blue Hose are 2-6 in conference play.
-Presbyterian has a 1-13 record in games decided by at least 10 points.
+Presbyterian is ninth in the Big South scoring 51.7 points per game and is shooting 36.3%.

-High Point is shooting 43.0% from the field this season, 1.3 percentage points higher than the 41.7% Presbyterian allows to opponents.
-Presbyterian’s 36.3% shooting percentage from the field this season is 4.4 percentage points lower than High Point has given up to its opponents (40.7%).
+High Point averages 67.5 points per game, 1.8 more points than the 65.7 Presbyterian allows.
+Presbyterian’s 36.3% shooting percentage from the field this season is 4.4 percentage points lower than High Point has allowed to its opponents (40.7%).

-The Panthers and Blue Hose meet Saturday for the first time in Big South play this season.

 TOP PERFORMERS: Aaliyah Collins is averaging 11.6 points, 3.2 assists and 2.6 steals for the Panthers.
-Nevaeh Zavala is averaging 11.9 points and 5.6 rebounds while shooting 54.0% over the past 10 games.
+Lauren Scott is averaging 1.3 made 3-pointers over the last 10 games.

-Anderson is scoring 13.3 points per game and averaging 5.3 rebounds for the Blue Hose.
-Paige Kindseth is averaging 11.0 points and 9.4 rebounds over the last 10 games.
+Daniella Velez is averaging 2.7 points for the Blue Hose.
+Anderson is averaging 15.9 points over the last 10 games.

 LAST 10 GAMES: Panthers: 7-3, averaging 69.1 points, 28.1 rebounds, 13.8 assists, 9.3 steals and 3.2 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 54.7 points per game.